What is ChatGPT?

 Winner pick

-Marksy stays purpose-built for repeatable grading workflows and is rated strong on regular-use price value (vs partial for ChatGPT and no for Kognity).
+Marksy stays purpose-built for repeatable grading workflows and is rated strong on assessment-grading price value (vs no for ChatGPT and no for Kognity).
 Pricing: Marksy -> $0 entry with 5 full gradings/month, then paid student plans from $14.99/month.
-Subscription pricing keeps repeated retries cheaper than per-review models.
-ChatGPT -> Free tier is available, with paid plans publicly listed around Plus ($20/month) and Pro ($200/month) plus Business/Enterprise tiers.
-Kognity -> No fixed self-serve public sticker price; schools are usually quoted custom per-student annual contracts.
-Against ChatGPT, Marksy leads 12 rows with key edges in Batch submission workflow and Built-in AI-detection checks.
-Against Kognity, Marksy leads 12 rows with key edges in Price value for regular IB grading and Built-in oral / IO practice.
+ChatGPT -> Free tier is available, with paid plans publicly listed around Plus ($20/month) and Pro ($200/month).
+Kognity -> No fixed self-serve public sticker price; schools are usually quoted custom annual contracts.
+Against ChatGPT, Marksy leads 17 rows with key edges in IB oriented and Specific tips.
+Against Kognity, Marksy leads 17 rows with key edges in IA / EE / TOK grading support and Criterion level feedback.

 Yes.
 Marksy supports both full-paper and per-question grading flows.
 This is one reason it continues to score as the best overall alternative while competitors split strengths.